- Research article

 Electronic supplementary material

-Additional file 1: S. aurata TGF-β6.
+Additional file 1: Primers used for cloning and expression of S. aurata TGF-β6.
 Primer names, sequences and annealing temperatures used for cloning and for expression of S. aurata TGF-β6 (DOC 67 KB)

 Additional file 2: Full species names and accession numbers of TGF-β isoforms.
 List of isoforms, species common names, abbreviations, species scientific names and Genbank accession numbers used in alignments and phylogenetic analyses.
 (DOC 42 KB)